 Dr Tony Weston enjoys working with couples clients you can contact him now on 01223-894896 (phone is answered 24/7) or email him at firstname.lastname@example.org to make an initial appointment.

-Following are some outcomes for clients seen at this service, to October 2018.
+Following are some outcomes for clients seen at this service, to July 2022.
 Average age of couple clients was around forty years, range twenties to eighties.
-The average number of sessions was seven.
+The average number of sessions was around ten.
 Six out of ten clients had children.

-In addition to improvements in client distress, depression and anxiety during couple therapy, improvements in the satisfaction that clients experience in their couple relationship (CSI 16) have also been found.
-Research to October 2018 showed for eighteen clients, change from couple relationships that were on average described as ‘dissatisfied’ to ‘satisfied’ after an average of eight sessions:
+Improvements in the satisfaction that clients experience in their couple relationship (CSI 16) have been found at this service.
+Research to July 2022 showed for 42 clients, change from couple relationships that were on average described as ‘dissatisfied’ to ‘satisfied’ after an average of 11 sessions:

 This was a ‘large’ improvement and statistically significant at better than 99.9% confidence.

-In addition to this measure of couple satisfaction (CSI-16), Dr Weston has also used the Quality of Dyadic Relationships questionnaire (QDR36) to measure changes in the quality of couple relationships as a consequence of couple therapy.
+In addition to the Couple Satisfaction Index (CSI-16) data shown above, Dr Weston has also used the Quality of Dyadic Relationships questionnaire (QDR36) to measure changes in the quality of couple relationships as a consequence of couple therapy.
 Arriaga and Agnew (2001) found relationship commitment consisted of three components: 1) psychological attachment (feeling component), 2) long-term thoughts about the relationship (thinking/cognitive component), and 3) intention to stay in the relationship (motivational component) The QDR36 was developed to build and improve on previous measures of couple adjustment by adding questions about communication, sensuality and sexuality to questions about satisfaction and consensus (Ahlborg, et al. 2009).

 These changes included improvements across all dimensions of the couple relationship; better consensus between partners, greater cohesion within the relationship, improved relationship satisfaction, more kisses and cuddles and better quality sex.